What is Indoor Air Pollution?

 7. Other household products such as varnishes, paints, and certain cleaning products can also emit pollution into the air that you breathe inside your home.

-Effects of Indoor Air Pollution
+Serious Effects of Indoor Air Pollution

 1. If Asbestos is found in your home it can cause you very serious health problems such as lung cancer, asbestosis, mesothelioma, and various other types of cancers.